hphelion/documentation/UseCases/TasksforUsers/Security/commercial.managing.security.md

 # HP Helion OpenStack&#174; Managing Security

-HP Helion OpenStack Community uses security groups and security rules to control access to instances in your cloud.</p>
+HP Helion OpenStack uses security groups and security rules to control access to instances in your cloud.</p>

 You can use the dashboards to create, delete and configure security groups and security group rules to control access to your instance</p>